Press "Search Agencies" when your new query is ready.

-12 things people believe about recruitment when they really shouldn't
+12 recruitment myths people believe when they really shouldn’t

 The recruitment industry generates a lot of myth and conjecture.
 Here we've assembled 12 of those myths.
 Some will make you laugh, and others will make you cry with despair.
 The one thing they have in common is that they're all dead wrong.
 Let us tell you why ...